 Thein served as Associate Dean in the College of Education from 2016 to 2021, and in this role, she oversaw graduate programs, graduate student success initiatives, faculty, academic affairs, and international programs.
 Prior to her role as associate dean, Thein held several additional leadership positions in graduate education beginning as Program Coordinator for the English Education PhD, MAT, and MA programs at the University of Pittsburgh, and then as Program Coordinator for the Language, Literacy, and Culture PhD program at the University of Iowa.
 She has directed 13 dissertations and served on an additional 30 dissertation committees.

 Thein’s research focuses on social justice and equity in high school English language arts instruction and teacher education.
 She studies social and emotional aspects of high school students’ literary responses; critical approaches to multicultural literature instruction; and the intersection of critical youth studies and young adult literature.
 She has published more than 30 journal articles, book chapters, and books, and her scholarship has been supported by grants from the National Council of Teachers of English, the Roy J. Carver Charitable Trust, and the Iowa Women’s Foundation.

-Thein is co-editor of an international journal, English Teaching: Practice & Critique and currently serves as president of the Iowa Academy of Education.
+She is former co-editor of the international journal, English Teaching: Practice & Critique and served as president of the Iowa Academy of Education.